rockrockenhaus/coreostest/README.md

 Install pip

-sudo easy_install pip
+/usr/bin/sudo "easy_install pip"

 Install Ansible required python dependencies:

-sudo pip install paramiko PyYAML Jinja2 httplib2 six
+sudo pip "install paramiko PyYAML Jinja2 httplib2 six"

 You can also run the dev_provision.sh to do all of this for you.